 Use the original bus steps to trace out your foam board.
 Once you have them traced, use a furring strip on the front and back of your foam step pattern to subtract the width of the furring strip.
 This will ensure that the insulation fits perfectly into the newly created cavity between the furring strips on the steps.
 Insulation can also be added to the sides of the step box.
 Finish this off by adding a 1/2″ wooden tops to the steps and secure them with small nails.
 Thinner wood such as luan can be used on the sides of the step box since there will be no pressure on these parts.

-“Pro” Tip: Heat up your box cutter with a lighter when cutting foam board to make cleaner cuts and to avoid a trillion little beads of foam from going everywhere.
+“Pro” Tip: Heat up your box cutter with a lighter when cutting foam board to make cleaner cuts.